EoghannIrving/echo_journal/README.md

 the server skips fetching data for any disabled integrations when building frontmatter.

+### Security considerations

+- Set `BASIC_AUTH_USERNAME` and `BASIC_AUTH_PASSWORD` before exposing the app
+  to the internet.
+Without these variables, anyone can access your journal.
+- Provide a valid contact email in `NOMINATIM_USER_AGENT` to comply with the Nominatim usage policy; requests without contact info may be throttled or rejected.
+- The `/api/env` endpoint returns environment details for convenience during development.
+Restrict it to trusted networks or run the app behind a VPN or reverse proxy to avoid leaking secrets.
+- Outbound requests now include a 10-second timeout and prompt categories are sanitized before saving or rendering, limiting the impact of malicious or unexpected input.

 ### Serving behind a VPN or reverse proxy

 For secure remote access, run Echo Journal behind your VPN (e.g. WireGuard) or a